With results due in Wisconsin election, voters file lawsuit

-MADISON — Municipal clerks across Wisconsin on Monday were set to start tallying votes from last week's chaotic presidential primary, a count that was delayed for several days by the legal struggle over whether to postpone the election due to the coronavirus pandemic.
+MADISON — Municipal clerks across Wisconsin on Monday tallied votes from last week’s chaotic presidential primary, a count that was delayed for several days by the legal struggle over whether to postpone the election due to the coronavirus pandemic.

 Hours before counting began, 14 Milwaukee-area voters filed a federal lawsuit seeking to force a partial revote to protect the “thousands” of voters they argue were disenfranchised by the turbulent election.
 The lawsuit named Republican legislative leaders who refused to postpone the election or shift it to all-mail.